md-siam/Hackintosh-Legion-Y730_Y740/README.md

 ## Bootable USB with macOS Mojave:
 - Here I will explain the process of making a bootable USB drive.
-Please be patience:
+Be patience here:
   - Size of the USB drive can be 8GB or more.
   - Use USB 2.0 drive, to avoid errors like: 🚫  sign with dark [background](https://github.com/md-siam/Hackintosh-Legion-Y730_Y740/blob/master/images/USB_Disconnected.jpg)
   - Use Unibeast for making a bootable USB, and for that you can first install macOS into a VirtualBox (assuming u don’t have access to a mac).